aurakei/aurakei/README.md

 - 👋 Hi, I'm @aurakei, a highly skilled Software Engineer with a strong passion for creating exceptional web experiences.
 My expertise lies in HTML, CSS, and JavaScript, and I have extensive hands-on experience in developing robust applications using Node.js, PHP, Laravel, React, and MySQL.

-With a solid background in Information Sciences and a proven track record in the workforce, I am committed to continuous growth as a Software Developer as well as DevOps engineer.
+-With a solid background in Information Sciences and a proven track record in the workforce, I am committed to continuous growth as a Software Developer as well as DevOps engineer.
 I possess exceptional critical thinking abilities, enabling me to make sound decisions and solve complex problems efficiently.
 My effective time management and multitasking skills allow me to meet project deadlines and deliver high-quality results.

 One of my key strengths is my communication prowess, which enables me to collaborate effectively with cross-functional teams and clients, ensuring a smooth workflow and successful project outcomes.
 I am constantly honing my skills and staying updated with the latest industry trends, technologies, and best practices to excel in my career.